 sudo dscacheutil -flushcache sudo killall -HUP mDNSResponder

-Note: If you are not using the latest version of MacOS (Monterey), just execute the second command.
+Note(s): If you are not using the latest version of macOS (Monterey) as of the writing, just execute the second one.

 Open CMD or PowerShell and run the following command: